Large scale absolute extensors: Introduction

 \section{Introduction}

-\textbf{Asymptotic dimension} of metric spaces was introduced by M. Gromov \cite{Grom} as a means of exploring the large scale properties of the space and has been studied extensively during the last two decades.
+\textbf{Asymptotic dimension} of metric spaces was introduced by M. Gromov \cite{Grom} as a means of exploring large scale properties of the space and has been studied extensively during the last two decades.
+Gromov's definition (see \ref{asdim via UBDcovers with arb high Lebesgue}) dualizes covering dimension as follows: instead of refining open covers by open covers of multiplicity at most $n+1$, it asks for coarsening of uniformly bounded covers $\mathcal{U}$ by uniformly bounded covers $\mathcal{V}$ with the property that every element $U$ of $\mathcal{U}$ intersects at most $n+1$ elements of $\mathcal{V}$.

-A related concept is \textbf{Property A} of G.Yu (see \cite{YuNo}, \cite{HR}, and \cite{Willett} for definitions and basic results) and its similarity to the asymptotic dimension was explained in \cite{CDV1}.
-In \cite{CDV2} the concept of \textbf{large scale paracompactness} was introduced as an analog of classical paracompactness.
-It turns out, for spaces of bounded geometry, Property A and large scale paracompactness coincide.
-Large scale paracompactness is defined by existence of $\delta$-partitions of unity for arbitrary $\delta > 0$.
-Those are $(\delta,\delta)$-Lipschitz maps $f\colon X\to K$ from $X$ to a simplicial complex $K$ (with the standard $l_1$-metric) such that point-inverses of stars of vertices are uniformly bounded and their Lebesgue number is at least $\frac{1}{\delta}$.